Vivek Malek: China divestment

-In 2023, Malek proposed divesting state pension funds from investments in China, citing economic risks, geopolitical instability, poor investment performance, human rights concerns, and the need to ensure the best return for Missouri state employees' pensions.
-Initially, the proposal was rejected by the MOSER board, but passed in a special meeting requested by Mike Parson.
+In 2023, Malek proposed divesting state pension funds from investments in China, citing citing COVID-19, the 2023 Chinese balloon incident, Chinese suppliers of Fentanyl, and foreign relations.
+The proposal was rejected by the MOSER board, but passed in a special meeting requested by Mike Parson.
 Opponents criticized the proposal as politically motivated related to Malek's campaign, and the request by Parson as interference.